databrary/design/ridir-16/narrative.md

 Respondents most often report creating these manuals using word processing or spreadsheet software.
 Consequently, we know that coding manual information about videos is available; we just need ways to capture it systematically.

-Project 3.1 involves the design of the back-end representation of coding manual information.
-Project 3.2 involves the design of user interfaces for uploading coding manual information and for visualizing it within Databrary.
-Project 3.3 involves developing a way of exporting coding manual information in an open format (CSV, XML, or JSON).

 ##### Project 3.1 Make existing Databrary functionality for storing coding manuals more salient to users

-Databrary currently allows users to upload word processing, spreadsheet, PDF and other documents as Materials.
+Databrary currently allows users to upload word processing, spreadsheet, PDF and other materials.
 Relatively few researchers use this capability now to upload coding manuals.
 So, the project team will explore design and styling changes to the site that make coding manuals visually distinctive when they are uploaded.
 The team will also explore changes to the site's documentation, especially in the study design and active/self-curation portions, so that users are encouraged to upload coding manuals early on in the research process.
-In turn, the project team will enable version control features on coding manuals, and possibly other documents stored as Materials so that users can revise and update coding manuals, but retain access to prior versions.

 ##### Project 3.2: Design back-end representation of coding manual information

+While textual coding manuals are useful, unless the information contained therein can be associated with specific coding data, they cannot be used to enhance searching within videos.
-To make shared coding manuals even more valuable, project staff must enhance Databrary's back-end data model in ways that allow information about specific codes contained in the manuals to be linked to information about the codes.
+Accordingly, project staff must enhance Databrary's back-end data model and front-end interface to allow new coding manuals to be entered directly on the web.
-As mentioned in the context of Project 2, Databrary already has the capacity to associate text-based tags with temporal segments of video.
 Project staff will need to modify the data model to allow the additional text available in the coding manuals to be associated with specific codes *across* a video and *across* an entire dataset.
 These links are crucial because most *coding files* contain single alphanumeric characters.
 Thus, in one context 'm' might mean 'mother is speaking' and in another 'm' might mean 'participant is manipulating an object'.
 Only by linking richer, text-based descriptions to the specific codes can the search engine return meaningful results to a user who enters 'mother speaking' into a search box.
-(*Do we need a conceptual figure here to show how this will likely work?
-Discuss allowing Databrary coding manuals to include links to other assets stored on databrary, like videos or images?*)
+In this way, if users enter their coding manuals online directly on Databrary, rather than uploading them as separate files, we can further enhance videa search.

 ##### Project 3.3: Design user interfaces for uploading and visualizing coding manual information.